Ransinghsatyajitray/FSDS_GENAI_Assignment/README.md

 # take any numbers, but when 0 is there then ignore the number

 1. in console + using Class + try except + logging
+2. someone enters add as input the model takes Calculator.add()
-2. as API (only result in API) FastApi
+3. as API (only result in API) FastApi
-3. as API (only result in API) flask
+4. as API (only result in API) flask
-4. as API flask (Numbers entered are shown, Result is also shown)
+5. as API flask (Numbers entered are shown, Result is also shown)
-5. as API FastApi and streamlit
+6. as API FastApi and streamlit

 # main.py is used for performing console based calculation